glowkeeper/P3D/docs/labs/week3Session2.md

 Notice how the balls behave when they hit the walls.
 See if you can change that behaviour by adding another _Physic Material_.
 To do so, go to the _Physics Materials_ folder, _Create_, _Physic Material_ and call it _Container_.
 Play with the settings - for instance, try changing both its _Friction_ parameters to 0.05 and _Bounciness_ to 0.1 (shipping containers aren't very bouncy).
 Once you're done, drag it to the _Material_ for the _Mesh Collider_ of each of your walls, floor and ceiling.

 Now press _Play_, and watch the behaviour of the balls.
 It should be a little more realistic, but can you do better?
-That is left as an exercise - try playing with some of the settings of the _RigidBody_ of the _Ball_ _GameObject_ and _Physics Material_ parameters to see how they affect behaviour.
+That is left as an exercise - try playing with some of the settings of the _Rigidbody_ of the _Ball_ _GameObject_ and _Physics Material_ parameters to see how they affect behaviour.
 Gravity has a greater effect on objects with greater mass.
 [Drag](https://en.wikipedia.org/wiki/Drag_(physics)) dampens linear [velocity](https://en.wikipedia.org/wiki/Velocity), and angular drag affects the rotational force of [angular velocity](https://en.wikipedia.org/wiki/Angular_velocity)).
 [Friction](https://en.wikipedia.org/wiki/Friction) is a resistive force.

 You may have also noticed how the balls interact with the lampstand - did you think that was realistic?
 If not, follow the same processes as above to change that behaviour.